CHT2520/using-javascript/README.md

 - In the _public_ folder add a new folder, call it _js_
 - Copy the _app.js_ file from the earlier example and put it in this folder.
 - Modify the URL used for the `fetch`.
 Change the URL so we call a Laravel route instead of a JSON file.
-To do this change
+To do this change:

 ```javascript
 const url = "./data/films/" + decade + ".json";